 in gaining Madame de Tourvel’s friendship.
 Knowing his reputation, Tourvel sees Valmont as a soul to be saved.
 Yet the

 connection between them slowly grows deeper.
 Still, Valmont overplays his hand when he confesses his love to her, and she

 asks that he leave the estate.
-Obliged by his own words, Valmont leaves the country.
+Obliged by his own words, Valmont leaves the countryside.

-the Rosemonde estate to separate her from Dançeny.
-Volanges agrees, and the Marquise promises to join them shortly
+from Dançeny.
+Volanges agrees, and the Marquise promises to join them shortly thereafter.
+Separately, she encourages